 As always, this blog is completely personal to me and I am fully aware that things I might see as a negative, many will see as a positive!
-I’m also aware people will make assumptions of my profile too.
-I usually DJ a couple nights a week – lots of people wouldn’t like that I work late…It’s not a nasty trait but it *is* a negative for some when searching for a potential relationship and I get that.
+People will make assumptions of my profile too – I usually DJ a couple nights a week and lots of people wouldn’t like that I work late.
 I’m going to use this blog to specify a few personal things that might ‘turn me off’ a profile.
-In my next and final Tinder blog we will go from looking at personal taste to personally, openly offensive.
+In my next and final Tinder blog we will go from looking at personal taste to openly offensive.
 But we’ll build up to that and start off with a few things that might make me swipe left:

 You seem too ‘young’ for me.
 This doesn’t mean just your actual age (although that too, I’m put off by anyone being younger than me to be honest…even my age seems too young as my boyfriends have generally been 2-4yrs older and still not quite ripe yet) but if your bio just says ‘Lives for the sesh’…we probably aren’t on the same wavelength, whilst I may provide you tunes for the sesh…I am not known to regularly partake in the sesh (don’t bring up the three bottles of prosecco on my birthday last year…really, don’t) Same goes if you have to write in your bio that that’s not a person you’re snogging in your profile photo, that’s a mannequin…

 You are a dickhead.
 The amount of profiles that say “I’m an absolute dickhead” or something similar, Christ.
-You might have been really endearing and cool back on Myspace in ’03 but it’s 2017 now and the ‘girls’ you used to chat up are now women.
+That might have been really cool back on Myspace in ’03 but it’s 2017 now and the ‘girls’ you used to chat up are now women.
 Being a dickhead isn’t sexy, which brings me onto the next point…